colonyos/tutorials/11-anomaly-detection/tutorial.md

 F1-Score of 1.0000 indicates perfect precision and recall, meaning the model did not make any classification errors.
 Also, 0.010199148586751076 seems to be a good threshold.
 The code below generates a sample and then tests if it contains an anomaly.
-The next step is to split the code into several components: one where the client generates a sample, and another where a job is created and sent to an executor that performs anomaly detection.

 ```python
 import numpy as np